ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Introduction

-A straightforward means for mitigating this issue is to reduce the number of sampled frames: for example, only run the detector on one frame per second of video.
-After all, we might think it reasonable to assume all traffic lights are visible for longer than one second.
+A straightforward method for mitigating this issue is to reduce the number of sampled frames: for example, run the detector only on one frame per second of video; since it is reasonable to assume all traffic lights are visible for more than one second.
 The savings are large compared to inspecting every frame: processing only one frame every second decreases costs by 30x for a video recorded at 30 fps.
-Unfortunately, this strategy has limitations: for example, the one frame out of every 30 that we look at may not show the light clearly, causing the detector to miss it completely.
-Second, lights that remain visible in the video for long intervals, like 30 seconds, would be seen multiple times unnecessarily, thereby wasting resources detecting those objects repeatedly.
-Worse still, we may miss other types of objects that remain visible for shorter intervals, and in general the optimal sampling rate is unknown, and varies across datasets depending on factors such as whether the camera is moving or static, and the angle and distance to the object.
+Unfortunately, this strategy has limitations.
+For example, the one frame out of every 30 that we look at may not show the light clearly, causing the detector to miss it completely; lights that remain visible in the video for long intervals, e.g., 30 seconds, would be seen multiple times unnecessarily, thereby wasting resources detecting those objects repeatedly; or worse still, we may miss other types of objects that remain visible for shorter intervals, and in general the optimal sampling rate is unknown and varies across datasets depending on factors such as whether the camera is moving or static and the angle and distance to the object.

-In this paper, we introduce \sys, a video sampling technique designed to reduce the number of frames that need to be processed by an expensive object detector for object search queries over large video repositories. \sys\ models this problem as one of deciding which frame from the dataset to look at next based on what it has seen in the past.
-Specifically, \sys\ splits the dataset into temporal chunks (e.g, half-hour chunks), and maintains a per-chunk estimate of the probability of finding a new object in a frame randomly sampled from that chunk.
+In this paper, we introduce \sys, a video sampling technique designed to reduce the number of frames that need to be processed by an expensive object detector for object-search queries over large video repositories. \sys\ models this problem as one of deciding which frame from the dataset to look at next based on what it has seen in the past.
+Specifically, \sys\ splits the dataset into temporal chunks (e.g., half-hour chunks), and maintains a per-chunk estimate of the probability of finding a new object in a frame randomly sampled from that chunk.
 ExSample iteratively selects the chunk with the best estimate, samples a frame randomly from the chunk, and processes the frame through the object detector.
 ExSample updates the per-chunk estimates after each iteration so that the estimates become more accurate as more frames are processed.